3dcitydb/3dcitydb-mkdocs/docs/contributors/index.md

 ---
-# title: Partners
+# title: Contributors
-description: Partners and contributors
+description: Contributors and partners
 tags:
+  - contributors
   - partners
-  - contributors
 ---

-# Partners and contributors
+# Contributors and partners

 Since 2007, the 3D City Database has been open source, providing a reliable, scalable, and efficient solution for managing CityGML-based city models, widely used in production by cities and municipalities worldwide.
-The ongoing development is driven by the partners of the 3DCityDB open-source project and its growing community.
+The ongoing development is driven by the development partners of the 3DCityDB open-source project and its growing community.
 This section provides background information about the contributors to the 3DCityDB and how they use the software in research and daily business.